chelzpretz/CompBioLabsAndHW/README.txt

 Documents included:
-Dataproblem.txt contains an overview of an issue I would like to address Physalis.csv aggrated herbaium specimen data from SIENet.
+Dataproblem.txt contains an overview of an issue I would like to address Physalis.csv aggregated herbaium specimen data from SIENet.